 Too many unsupervised children

-Co-op is not a drop-off service, so we do not have children running around without parental supervision.
+Co-op is not a drop-off service, so we do not have children running around without supervision.
 If your child is at co-op, then you must be, too.
-As a small Christian co-op, we lovingly correct and encourage our children and try to channel their energies into positive directions.
-Plus, we intentionally keep classes small to prevent a "crowd-control" situation during class time.
+As a Christian co-op, we lovingly correct and encourage our children and try to channel their energies into positive directions.
+Plus, we intentionally keep classes small to prevent a "crowd-control" situation.
 Except for PE, classes are limited to 12 students, although the number usually ranges between 4 and 10, as pictured in this 5th-6th grade creative writing class.

 Too much work for parents

 Many hands make light work!
 You do not have to teach, but all parents at least commit to helping in a class.
 Everyone gets one break period in the four-period day, and usually two.
 Additionally, most classes have two or even three teachers, what we call "team" teaching, so teaching each week does not fall on just one person.
-Furthermore, instruction is limited to lessons and activities during class time, so teachers do not have to correct homework nor prepare and grade tests.
-Also, every class has at least one parent helper, if not two, for additional help.
+Furthermore, instruction is limited to lessons and activities during class time, so teachers do not have to correct homework or prepare and grade tests.

 We aim to keep co-op affordable.
 Just like most other co-ops, our teachers are parents with a degree, special knowledge or passion for the subjects they teach.
 However, unlike many other local co-ops, no one at co-op gets paid; all our expert teachers are volunteers.
 Class fees, which range from $2 to $15 for the entire 14 weeks, pay for materials only.
 Because many of us homeschool on a budget, we diligently search for the cheapest copier in town and research the Internet for the lowest prices on books, so we can pass those savings on to our members.